888 W. Big Beaver Road Suite 777

 What story or stories are you most proud of?

 I visited a VW dealership in Newark, Calif., a couple years back.
 I interviewed the dealer, who is a Vietnamese immigrant.
 His story of starting from humble beginnings to building a successful business reminded me of my parents’ story.
-My folks also immigrated from Vietnam and only had the clothes on their backs when they arrived stateside.
+My folks also emigrated from Vietnam and only had the clothes on their backs when they arrived stateside.
 My father currently works as an engineer at General Motors’ technical center in Warren, Mich.

 What elements or characteristics do you look for in a story?